ScaLoRA: Optimally Scaled Low-Rank Adaptation for Efficient High-Rank Fine-Tuning: High-rank updates via optimal scaling

 We now seek the optimal $(\tilde{\bfA}_t, \tilde{\bfB}_t)$ minimizing the loss upper bound.
 Under the aforementioned transform, the objective function~\eqref{eq:obj-full} reduces to

-To solve for the global minimizer of~\eqref{eq:obj-scalar}, the following technical assumption is adopted. \begin{assumption} $\| \bfA_t^\top \nabla \ell(\bfW_t) \|_\mathrm{F}$ and $\| \nabla \ell(\bfW_t) \bfB_t \|_\mathrm{F}$ are not both $0,\,\forall t$. \end{assumption} Assumption~\ref{as:nonzero} asserts that the gradients of $\bfA_t$ and $\bfB_t$ do not vanish simultaneously; otherwise there is no update, and the iteration can be skipped.
-With this assumption, the optimal scaling factors are derived as follows. \begin{theorem} With Assumptions~\ref{as:Lip-smooth}-\ref{as:nonzero} in effect, the global minimizer of~\eqref{eq:obj-scalar} is given by
+To solve for the global minimizer of~\eqref{eq:obj-scalar}, the following technical assumption is adopted. \begin{assumption} $\| \bfA_t^\top \nabla \ell(\bfW_t) \|_\mathrm{F} \| \nabla \ell(\bfW_t) \bfB_t \|_\mathrm{F} \ne 0$. \end{assumption} Assumption~\ref{as:nonzero} asserts that the gradients of $\bfA_t$ and $\bfB_t$ do not vanish simultaneously; otherwise there is no update, and the iteration can be skipped.
+With this assumption, the optimal scaling factors are derived as follows. \begin{theorem} With Assumptions~\ref{as:Lip-smooth}-\ref{as:nonzero} in effect, the global minimizer of~\eqref{eq:obj-scalar} can be computed analytically within $\mathcal{O}((m+n)r^2)$ time. \end{theorem} The formal statement of Theorem~\ref{thm:scalar} is deferred to Appendix~\ref{app-subsec:proof-thm-scalar}.
+As $r$ is typically very small, it suggests the optimal $(\tilde{\bfA}_t, \tilde{\bfB}_t)$ can be quickly solved.